tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 smaller than the probability of network connection failures in practice.

 Note that the same bytes of the ServerHello.random are used to implement downgrade protection for TLS 1.3 (see {{RFC8446}}, Section 4.1.3).
-The backend server's signal of acceptance does not interfere with this mechanism because ECH is only supported in TLS 1.3 or higher.
+These mechanisms do not interfere because the backend server only signals ECH acceptance in TLS 1.3 or higher.

 ## Comparison Against Criteria